-Do french polynesian citizens need a visa to go to Zambia?
+Do french polynesian citizens need a visa to go to Cambodia?

-Yes, visa is required for French Polynesian citizens.
-You can get visa details, documents required, official website and other details for Zambia visa but if you still have question which are unanswered then you can discuss with the community
+No, visa is not required for French Polynesian citizens.
+You can get visa details, documents required, official website and other details for Cambodia visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions

-Zambia has moderate restrictions for travel.
-Most visitors from French Polynesia need to provide a negative COVID-19 test result to enter Zambia.
-No quarantine is required.
-Find travel restrictions, quarantine and entry requirements to travel Zambia.
+Cambodia has moderate restrictions for travel.
+Most visitors from French Polynesia need to provide a negative COVID-19 test result to enter Cambodia.
+You are required to have mandatory quarantine.
+Find travel restrictions, quarantine and entry requirements to travel Cambodia.

 Disclaimer: The information in the site should be used as a guide only.
 You are advised to contact your local official mission/consulate/embassy and ensure you have the latest information.
 We take no responsibility.